raditsinthename/cfind/README.md

 # cfind
-A program that searches a directory for specified criteria and returns a list of all directories and files that match
+A program that searches a directory for specified criteria and returns a list of all directories and files that match.
+Created by Myself and Robert Gross.

 This program was created as an assignment for CITS2002 Systems Programming at The University of Western Australia. the functionality and usage is as follows.

 >> cfind [options] pathname [stat-expression]